 These can be:

-а) customers who made a purchase in the store for the first time
+а) customers who bought in the store for the first time

 б) customers who restored their interest to the internet store.
 At first glance such customers are hopeless.
 On the other hand, there is a chance to interest them by attractive offer sent at a proper time.
 It is important to motivate them by discounts, action and bonus offers.